Q. What are the differences in each Enclosure?

 Q. Are there concessionary rates for students?

-A. There is half-price admission to the Gordon and Lennox Enclosure on the day only, except during Glorious Goodwood, upon production of a valid NUS card at the East Entrance ticket office only.
+A. There is half-price admission to the Gordon and Lennox Enclosure on the day, or by calling the Ticket Office in advance, (except during Glorious Goodwood and Three Friday Nights).
+A valid NUS card must be produced to gain entrance.
+On the day tickets can be purchased from the East Entrance ticket office only.

 Q. Is there a discount for over 65s?

-A. Reduced admission is available on the day at all meetings except Glorious Goodwood.
-50% discount for Gordon and Lennox enclosures admission.
+A. Reduced admission is available on the day or by booking through the Ticket Office in advance at all meetings except Glorious Goodwood.
+50% discount for Gordon and Lennox enclosures admission only.

 Q. Can I bring my children?